oVirt/ovirt-site/source/api/backup-restore-api-integration.html.md

 ### This feature will be implemented in phases:

-1. Phase1 will cover Full backup/restore for VirtApp usecase.
-File level restore (non-agent based) should be possible (to confirm).
+1. Phase1 will cover Full backup/restore for VirtApp usecase as well as single file level restore
-2. Phase 2 will cover HostApp usecase and supporting qemu-ga for Win. guests (depends on the ongoing qemu-ga work in the community).
+2. Phase 2 will cover HostApp usecase and guest quiesce for application-level consistency. (depends on the ongoing qemu-ga work in the community)
 3. Phase 3 will cover Change Block Tracking (CBT) to cover incremental backups.
-This also depends on the ongoing community work in qemu block layer to provide differential info.
+This also depends on the ongoing community work in qemu block layer to provide differential info

 ### Benefits to oVirt